 Overwatch 2′s multiplayer PvP environment is simply an extension of the first game.
 When playing competitively, all players will operate in the same ecosystem, regardless of the game version they have.
 Blizzard will add new PvP content to Overwatch, creating a centralized system for all players.

 We don’t know how this will look, however.
-It’s possible that you’ll need an external account, but that seems unlikely given Blizzard’s dedication to maintaining the current Overwatch ecosystem.
+You may need an external account, but that seems unlikely given Blizzard’s dedication to maintaining the current Overwatch ecosystem.
 We know that players with both versions of the game will play together.
 However, we don’t know if players on other platforms will play together.

 This centralized approach also affects cosmetics.
 All of your cosmetics from the first game will transfer to Overwatch 2.
 Although Blizzard isn’t releasing any new heroes for the base game until the sequel launches, the cosmetic factory is still in full swing.
 Even now, you can rest assured that if you earn rewards from loot boxes, you’ll have them in Overwatch 2.